It's been a while since we mentioned them, and now your brain is in a total "exponent" zone. It's okay. We're here for you.

 - 2x34– 4.5x23 + x3 + 5.3

 It's important to remember that not everything that looks like a polynomial is one.
 Some are wolves in polynomial's clothing.
-Not all terms, coefficients, and exponents add to be authentic polynomials.
+Not all terms, coefficients, and exponents add up to an authentic polynomial.
 For instance, all our exponents in polynomials must be positive whole numbers.
 Them's the rules.

 The following are NOT polynomials.
 No matter how much they may insist.